ShivenTripathi/Dimensionality-Reduction-CGM/README.md

 # Dimensionality-Reduction-CGM
-Dimensionality Reduction for Studying Diffuse Circumgalactic Medium
+Dimensionality Reduction for Studying Diffuse Circumgalactic Medium.

+Implemented dimensionality reduction techniques to (best) preserve classification accuracy on reduce feature space.

+Used Deep Autoencoders for dimensionality reduction; and DNN, XGBoost for classification.
+Results and procedures described in Technical Report.

 ## TLDR: